Can Cats Have Lime Juice?

 • Electrolyte imbalance: Lime juice’s acidic nature can cause an electrolyte imbalance in cats.
 Electrolytes such as potassium, sodium, and chloride play essential roles in maintaining proper bodily functions.
 Imbalances can affect muscle function, nerve signaling, and overall health.

-See also Does Lime Juice Cook Shrimp?
+See also Does Lime Juice Repel Ants?

 It is not safe for cats to consume lime juice.
 The potential risks, including digestive upset, toxicity, dental concerns, and adverse effects on the digestive system, outweigh any potential benefits.
 It is always best to stick to a cat’s regular diet and consult with a veterinarian before introducing any new food or beverage to their routine.